The Money Transmitter License in the United States: Regulatory Overview

 License typeDescription

-Registration with FinCEN includes development of a written Anti-Money Laundering (AML) Compliance Program, appointment of a compliance officer, and ongoing reporting and recordkeeping responsibilities.
-Businesses must renew their FinCEN registrations every two years and do so separately from state-based licensure.
+Registration with FinCEN includes developing a written Anti-Money Laundering (AML) Compliance Program, appointing a compliance officer, and ongoing reporting and recordkeeping responsibilities.
+Businesses must renew their FinCEN MSB registration every two years and do so separately from their state Money Transmitter License.

-State-based money transmitter licensing (MTL) occur independently by jurisdiction.
-The majority of states’ money transmitter license regimes include similar requirements including minimum net worth and/or surety bonds, filing of annual financial statements, and completion of criminal background checks for principals, as well as establishing a compliance framework and governance structure for the business.
+State-based money transmitter licensing occurs independently by jurisdiction.
+The majority of state Money Transmitter License regimes have similar requirements, including minimum net worth and/or surety bonds, annual financial statements, criminal background checks for principals, and a compliance framework and governance structure for the business.

 Net worth and financial requirements to become licensed vary by state and by regulatory agency.